Last Updated on February 11, 2026 by Maged kamel

 Solved problems for net area estimation.

-In the problem 3-1, we have a plate 3/8 inch thick and 8 inches wide.
+In solved problem 3-1, we have a plate 3/8 inch thick and 8 inches wide.

-This is the original plate of 8 inches by 3/8 inch connected with two plates, thin plates each one has the same width of 8 inches and thickness is 1/4 inch.
+This is the original plate, 8 inches by 3/8 inches, connected with two thin plates.
+Each has an exact width of 8 inches and a thickness of 1/4 inch.

-As discussed earlier the distance between the two center lines at the longitudinal direction represents the gage distance, while the perpendicular distance is the pitch.
+As discussed earlier, the distance between the two centre lines in the longitudinal direction represents the gage distance, while the perpendicular distance is the pitch.

-Now we don’t have a zigzag line, we will deal with the vertical section as we can see in the next slide image.
-The next image shows what is the difference between the s distance and the g distance for bolted connection.
+We don’t have a zigzag line, so we’ll handle the vertical section, as shown in the next slide image.
+The next image shows the difference between the s and g distances for the bolted connection.

 The area net, while selecting a vertical line AB= Ag – the area of bolts.

-1-The bolt diameter as given =3/4 inch, we will refer to Prof. McCormac’s remark, while considering the diameter of the bolts, by adding 1/8 inch to the given diameter of the bolt.
+1-The bolt diameter as given =3/4 inch.
+We will refer to Prof. McCormac’s remark when considering the diameter of the bolts by adding 1/8 inch to the given bolt diameter.

-While drilling for the bolts, damage to the material will cause an extra dia of 1/16 inch, plus the 1/16 inch so the total added will be 1/8 inch.
+While drilling for the bolts, material damage will increase the diameter by 1/16 inch, so the total increase will be 1/8 inch.

 Problem 3-2-determine the critical net area for a plate.

-This is the second problem 3-2, it is required to estimate the critical net area of a 1/2 inch thick plate, for bolts dia =3/4 inch.
+This is the second problem 3-2.
+It requires estimating the critical net area of a 1/2-inch-thick plate for bolts with a 3/4-inch diameter.

-We have two paths for failure, the first path is path ABCD, in this path, we are going to deduct two holes, and there is no zigzag line.
+We have two paths to failure.
+The first path is ABCD.
+On this path, we will remove two holes, and there will be no zigzag line.

 1-The area gross Ag=111/2=5.50 inch2, for Anet=Ag-sum(d)t=5.50-2(1/2)(3/4+1/8)